-There is no guarantee that you will get back the full amount of your investment in a mutual fund of the Funds.
+There is no guarantee that you will get back the full amount of your investment in any RGP Investments Funds.
 Unlike bank accounts or guaranteed investment certificates ("GICs"), units and shares of a mutual fund are not covered by the Canada Deposit Insurance Corporation or any other government deposit insurer.